MDverse/mdws/README.md

 bash run_all.sh
 ```

-Be sure, you have have enhough time, bandwidth and disk space to run this command.
+Be sure, you have have enough time, bandwidth and disk space to run this command.